 Often, recruiters assume that the CTO is heavily involved in the engineering recruiting process.
 Typically, that’s not the case unless the CTO represents a development team at a very small startup (<10 engineers).
 In most cases, CTOs usually keep a 10,000-foot view into the engineering org, focusing mostly on technical vision and roadmap.

 Most of the time, engineering managers, directors, and VPs will be responsible for hiring engineers to fill out their teams utilizing a competency based interview.
 However, it’s important to remember that there can be a range in hiring expertise from company to company.
 Some managers will have never hired an engineer before, while others may have interviewed and hired dozens – perhaps hundreds – of engineers in their careers.

 Similarly, for first-time founders who have no technical background, they may be stuck not knowing what questions to ask, what red flags to watch out for, or how to assess the quality of engineering candidates properly.
 Understanding who is hiring engineers at your company can inform your recruiting strategy.

 In such a competitive hiring market, it’s tempting to open a position and start hiring more engineers immediately.
 But without doing the necessary prework, your process can seem sloppy and unprofessional.
 So, before you open that rec, make sure you:

-- Set a budget - Hiring engineers can be very expensive.
+****Set a budget - ****Hiring engineers can be very expensive.
 According to US News, the median annual wage for software developers in the US was $110,140 in 2020.
 But today, that’s trending up.
 At the beginning of 2022, Amazon boosted its base pay up to $350,000 for some roles.
 And that doesn’t even include the cost of hiring engineers.
-The engineering hiring process alone can cost somewhere between $30,000 and $60,000.
+Keeping the cost per hire in mind is a very crucial factor.
 If budget becomes an issue, tools today make it easier than ever to hire high quality offshore development teams.

 7 Ways to Source Engineering Candidates